alexbrodie/OrganizePhotos/README.md

 Do a diff of the specified media files (including their sidecar metadata).

 This method does not modify any file.

+### Options

+- **-x, --exclude-sidecars**

+    Don't include sidecar metadata for a file.
+For example, a CR2 file wouldn't include any metadata from a sidecar XMP which typically is the place where user added tags like rating and keywords are placed.

 ## remove-empties \[glob patterns...\]